calosor/twostage_regress/README.md

 Process finished with exit code 0
 ```

+## If you want to use it, a citation is more than welcome

 ## References
 - Stock J, Yogo M. Testing for Weak Instruments in Linear IV Regression.
 In: Andrews DWK Identification and Inference for Econometric Models.
 New York: Cambridge University Press ; 2005. pp. 80-108.
 - Dataset from Wooldridge data sets: http://fmwww.bc.edu/ec-p/data/wooldridge/datasets.list.html